Book One: A SIMPLE ACT OF KINDNESS

 wearing my seat beat, the violent spinning movement threw me awkwardly onto the

-I fell in slow motion, so the fall did not hurt me at all.
+I fell in slow motion, so the fall did not hurt because I was able to break my fall with my hands.

 To my dismay, I